ChrisChanCS/motor/script/README.md

 ```

 # YCSB
-This script only runs YCSB with 40 threads.
+This script only runs YCSB with 40 threads and different read/write ratios and cross-partition probabilitis.
 Some static parameters are:

 ```
 "partition_num": 8,